Assassination of Gertrude of Merania: Perpetrators

 The participation of John, Archbishop of Esztergom in the conspiracy also arose.
 His involvement is mentioned by Italian scholar Boncompagno da Signa's tractate Rhetorica novissima, Alberic of Trois-Fontaines' Chronica and Matthew of Paris' Chronica Majora and Historia Anglorum.
 These works unanimously note John's famous phrase in his letter to Hungarian nobles planning the assassination of Gertrude: "Reginam occidere nolite timere bonum est si omnes consentiunt ego non contradico", can be roughly translated into "Kill Queen you must not fear will be good if all agree I do not oppose".
 The meaning is highly dependent on punctuation: either the speaker wishes a queen killed ("Kill Queen, you must not fear, will be good if all agree, I do not oppose") or not ("Kill Queen you must not, fear will be good, if all agree I do not, oppose").
 László Veszprémy considered the anecdote first appeared in the Annals of Salzburg after an oral spread among the lower clergymen.
 On the other hand, Tamás Körmendi argued the ambiguous letter was subscribed as a result of a subsequent insertion.
 It is possible that Boncompagno heard the story in the Roman Curia and incorporated it into his rhetoric dissertation and textbook (published in 1235, the first written source of John's alleged letter).
 Both Boncompagno and Alberic mention that Andrew accused John of participating in the murder before the Holy See.
 However Pope Innocent III, pointing out the correct use of commas, acquitted the archbishop from the charges.
 These references emphasize the letter's unintended ambiguity and, thus, John's approval of murder.
 Körmendi emphasized the historiographical doubts regarding the authenticity of the letter, as John retained his influence in the upcoming years after the assassination.
 The historian also argued the preservation of the letter would have been irrational step, moreover the majority of the Hungarian nobility were illiterate during that time.

+Croatian historian Antun Nekić considered that Marcellus Tétény might also have been part of the conspiracy against Gertrude.
+He was deprived of his offices in 1212, thus he could join next year to the group of dissatisfied noblemen.
+Neither Marcellus nor his brothers held any important position until the late 1220s, and Béla's accession to the throne adversely affected them after 1235.